brandur/sorg/content/passages-drafts/001-portland.md

 of ten years from now.
 I don't know what the best modern tech stack is, but Go's is one of the good ones.

+With the [recent release of Go 1.9][go19], it's as good of a time as ever to look into it.

 ## On cryptocurrency (#cryptocurrency)

-Bitcoin is currently one of our greatest forms of entertainment in the valley, with plot twists so frequent and so dramatic that not even the best writers on [Mr.
-Robot][mrrobot] could have dreamt them up.
+Bitcoin is one of our best forms of entertainment in the valley, with plot twists so frequent and so dramatic that not even the best writers on [Mr. Robot][mrrobot] could have dreamt them up.

 You may have heard that the preeminent digital currency recently forked a new currency called Bitcoin Cash (see [this article][cash] for some good background information).
-Although this seems like it'll be a relatively minor fork, starting with only around 10% of Bitcoin's total mining power, a larger disaster was only narrowly averted.
+Although this seems like it'll be a relatively minor fork, so far staying pretty stable at around 10% of Bitcoin's total mining power, a larger disaster was only narrowly averted.

-In 2010 Satoshi Nakamoto, the creator of Bitcoin, added a 1 MB limit on Bitcoin's blocksize to protect the network from attackers sending large fake blocks.
+In 2010 Satoshi Nakamoto (the creator of Bitcoin) added a 1 MB limit on Bitcoin's blocksize to protect the network from attackers sending large fake blocks.
 This had the side effect of limiting the network to seven transactions per